DataBiosphere/azul/UPGRADING.rst

 Operator
 ~~~~~~~~

-Manually deploy the ``gitlab`` component of any main deployment just before
+Manually deploy the ``shared`` and ``gitlab`` components (in that order) of any
-pushing the merge commit to the GitLab instance in that deployment.
+main deployment just before pushing the merge commit to the GitLab instance in
+that deployment.

 If deploying the ``gitlab`` component results in an ``OptInRequired`` error,
 login to the AWS Console using credentials for the AWS account that contains the